 Menorca, also known as Minorca in Catalan, is part of the Balearic islands, a small group of Spanish islands located off the east coast of the mainland, in the Mediterranean Sea.
 It is the second-largest island of the four including Menorca, Ibiza, Formentera, and Mallorca.

-If you don’t plan to hire a car, along with Mahon, you can consider to stay in Cala en Bosch, Cala en Blanes, or Cala Galdana.
+In addition to Mahon, other best places in Menorca without a car are Cala en Bosch, Cala en Blanes, or Cala Galdana.
 They both popular resorts with well-connected public transport, as well as many things to do the each area itself.

 While it has traditional tourist features aplenty, such as bars, seafood restaurants, boutique hotels, and swish shops, it also features more unique attractions to give it its own special feeling.
 The city center is small and you can easily explore on foot.

-In the heart of the city, you will find the Plaza de la Constitución with its 18th-century colonial style with the unique neoclassic 18th century Town Hall, British Clock Tower, as well as the Santa Maria de Maó Church with more than 3000 wooden and metal pipes where you can listen to the wonderful sound of the organ.
+In the heart of the city, you will find the 18th-century colonial style Plaza de la Constitución, home to the neoclassic 18th century Town Hall, British Clock Tower, as well as the Santa Maria de Maó Church (Iglesia de Santa Maria) with more than 3000 wooden and metal pipes where you can listen to the wonderful sound of the organ.

-There are numerous of churches nearby including the French baroque-style building of Principal de Guardia, the Church of Carmen, and the Church of la Concepción.
+There are numerous of churches nearby including the French baroque-style building of Principal de Guardia, the Sant Francesc Church, the Church of Carmen, and the Church of la Concepción.

-Another must-see landmark around the port is the fortress La Mola de Menorca, also known as Fortalesa Isabel II or Mola Fortress.
+Another must-see landmark around the port is the La Mola (the Fort of Isobel II).
 It was built in the 19th century at the orders of Queen Elizabeth II.
 To see the fortress from the water, don’t miss out the harbour cruise or glass-bottomed boat trip from Mahon.

 If you head to the southern side of the entrance to Maó harbor, you can also find the 16th-century San Felipe Castle by Italian engineer Giovanni Battista Calvi.
 It was demolished on the orders of King Carlos III in 1805 to prevent it from falling into foreign.
 The most impressive sights are to be found underneath the site.

-If you love art and history, you can visit the Museum of Menorca which is set in a 17th-century monastery; Ca n’Oliver Museum and art center, and Teatro Principal opera house which is one of the oldest opera houses in Spain opened in 1829.
+If you love art and history, you can visit the Museum of Menorca which is set in a 17th-century monastery; the Military museum, Ca n’Oliver Museum and art center, and Teatro Principal opera house which is one of the oldest opera houses in Spain opened in 1829.

 It also has the most vibrant nightlife on the island.
 If you’re looking to dance, party, and be entertained, this capital city is without a doubt the place to be.

-Shoppers will want to visit the Placa de Esplanade with many stylish boutique shops.
-The fish market in Plaça Espanya offers views right across the port and bay.
+Shoppers will want to visit the Placa de S’Esplanada with many stylish boutique shops.
+The fish market (Mercat del Peix) offers views right across the port and bay; while the Mercado del Claustro del Cármen is a great place to find Menorcan gifts to bring home.

 With a wide range of prices and hotels and restaurants and everything within a reasonable walking distance, this is one of those traditional tourist destinations where there’s something for everybody.